Mwtx95/Disability-Mapping/README.md

-# Disability Assistance Mapping Project
+# User Map Display

 A Django-based web application for mapping and assisting people with disabilities.
-This project helps to visualize the location of disabled persons and categorize them by disability type, making it easier for support organizations to provide targeted assistance.
+This user-map-display helps to visualize the location of disabled persons and categorize them by disability type, making it easier for support organizations to provide targeted assistance.

 ## Features